Kitware/HPCCloud/docs/usage/trad-cluster.md

 # Traditional Clusters

 Traditional clusters, or simply "clusters" in this document typically involve physical hardware dedicated to running simulations within the host operating system.
+To get to the page for Traditional Clusters go to the preferences page -by clicking on the username in the top right- and click "Cluster."

 ## Creating